 The views from the open-air bath and the rest area are beautiful.

-The open-air bath is spacious and garden-like, allowing guests to enjoy the onsen with all five senses.
+The open-air bath is spacious and garden-like, allowing guests to enjoy the hot spring with all five senses.

 From the relaxation area, you can look out over the river, enjoying a calm, Kyoto-style atmosphere that makes it easy to truly unwind and relax.